python-discord/site/pydis_site/apps/content/resources/guides/python-guides/python-on-windows.md

 ## The py launcher
 By default, Python installed on Windows using the online Python installer comes with the "py launcher".
-It is a command line tool you invoke using the `py` command.
+It is a command line tool you invoke using the `py` command, and helps you invoke a specific python version.

-It provides the very useful `py -0p` command.
+It provides the `py -0p` command.
 This lists the python versions you have installed, the output will look like this:

     C:\Users\username>py -0p
     Installed Pythons found by py Launcher for Windows